garrrychan/nlp_reddit/README.md

 Using the Reddit API, I've collected over 1960 total top posts (web scrap) from 2 subreddits, then created a machine learning model using Natural Language Processing (NLP) to classify which subreddit a particular post belongs to.

 Can my model pick up on sarcasm, internet 'trolling', or tongue-in-cheek semantic of sentences?
 Probably not, but let's try.
 I hope you have as much fun playing with this, as I did making it.
-Tokenizing was completed using nltk, comparing Count Vectorizer and Term Frequency-Inverse Frequency Vectorizers.
+Tokenizing was completed using nltk, comparing Count Vectorizer and Term Frequency-Inverse Document Vectorizers.

 If you're feeling lucky, visit my app for a Life Pro Tip! https://nlp-reddit-garry.herokuapp.com/